Churches of Christ: A cappella singing

-There are congregations that permit hand-clapping and a few that use musical instruments in worship.
-Some of the latter describe themselves as a "Church of Christ (Instrumental)".
+The use of musical instruments in worship was a divisive topic within the Stone–Campbell Movement from its earliest years, when some adherents opposed the practice on traditional grounds, while others may have relied on a cappella simply because they lacked access to musical instruments.
+Alexander Campbell opposed the use of instruments in worship.
+As early as 1855, some Restoration Movement churches were using organs or pianos, ultimately leading the Churches of Christ to separate from the groups that condoned instrumental music.
+However, since the early 2000s, an increasing number of congregations within the Churches of Christ have begun using musical instruments in their worship assemblies.
+Some of these latter describe themselves as a "Church of Christ (Instrumental)".

 Other theological tendencies

 Many leaders argue that the Churches of Christ only follow the Bible and have no "theology".
 Christian theology as classically understood – the systematic development of the classical doctrinal topics – is relatively recent and rare among this movement.
 Because Churches of Christ reject all formalized creeds on the basis that they add to or detract from Scripture, they generally reject most conceptual doctrinal positions out of hand.
 Churches of Christ do tend to elaborate certain "driving motifs".
 These are scripture (hermeneutics), the church (ecclesiology) and the "plan of salvation" (soteriology).
 The importance of theology, understood as teaching or "doctrine", has been defended on the basis that an understanding of doctrine is necessary to respond intelligently to questions from others, to promote spiritual health, and to draw the believer closer to God.